What Is Polkadot and Is It a Good Investment?

 The Strategy Behind Choosing Polkadot

 As cryptocurrency becomes more popular, upstarts like Polkadot will take some of the market share from major players like Bitcoin and Ethereum.
-Ehtereum is up 266% in value this year.
-It is easily beating Bitcoin in growth even though Bitcoin has been around longer.
-Yet, many investors are turning toward up-and-coming blockchain networks like it.
+Ethereum is up 474% in value this year.
+It is easily beating Bitcoin in growth for 2021.
+However, many investors are turning toward up-and-coming blockchain networks that provide alternatives to Ethereum– “Ethereum killers,” as some have dubbed these newcomers.

-As an investor, you have the most to gain from investing in a budding new opportunity that shows a lot of potential.
+As an investor, you have the most to gain, albeit at greater risk, from investing in a budding new crypto opportunity that shows a lot of potential.

-In August 2020, Polkadot hit the stock market with a value of $2.69.
-In seven months, its value is up more than 1,200%.
+In August 2020, Polkadot hit the market with a value of $2.69.
+As of Oct.
+10, it’s up to about $35.
 This growth is enticing to investors looking to see a return on their investment.

 Some investors see Polkadot as an inevitable progression of cryptocurrency.
 It’s the next step in improving blockchain technology.
 It’s a scalable business model, leaving lots of room for growth.
 For investors, business growth means an increase in value.